jamoma/Jamoma/contributing.md

     git checkout master
     git checkout -b fix/what-is-broken
-    [...comits...]
+    [...commits...]
     [pull request]

-If you're working on a new feture you should branch from dev:
+If you're working on a new feature you should branch from dev:

     git checkout dev
     git checkout -b feature/new-feature-name
-    [...comits...]
+    [...commits...]
     [pull request]

 Always isolate your implementations into separated branches, it'll make it easy